JensAstrup/pyOutlook/CONTRIBUTING.md

 Please provide the full traceback you encountered, and the version of `pyOutlook` you're using.

-## Merge Requests
+## Pull Requests
-Please try and include additional tests to cover whatever additions you are making.
-Keep an eye out on the [Gitlab CI Pipeline](https://gitlab.com/jensastrup/pyOutlook/pipelines) - if any of the jobs fail, check to see what issues were encountered and get those fixed.
-If the tests fail, we can't merge into the master branch!
+- Please include additional tests to cover whatever additions or updates you are making.
+If the tests fail, we can't merge into the main branch!
+- Pull requests should be made to the `development` branch.